 Green represents the fertile cradle of Africa in all her prosperous glory.
 Green reminds us of our mission as Pan-Africanists; the unification of Africa into one mighty nation – protected, self-sustaining, and developed to her full potential.

 In conclusion: red represents the color of the blood that has been shed by our ancestors.
 Black represents our melanin and history.
-Green represents the color of the land that must be redeemed and reclaimed for us, the original people of the world.
+Green represents the color of the land that must be redeemed and reclaimed for us as the original people of the world.
 They have their flag.
 It is time for you to stand behind yours.